bravikov/parallel-stacks/vscode-ext/parallel-stacks/README.md

 This is the [Chat Example](https://github.com/gorilla/websocket/tree/main/examples/chat) application from the [Gorilla WebSocket](https://github.com/gorilla/websocket) project.

+The extension supports all programming languages supported by Visual Studio Code.

 How to use the extension:

 1. Install the extension.